 A sound and effective corporate governance structure is critical to implementing our overall investment philosophy, meeting client expectations and fulfilling our social responsibilities.
 A systematic governance structure for climate-related risk management at the Board, management and executive levels has been established since 2022.
-We have formulated an internal document naming The Climate Investment Management Structure and Risk Management Process of Da Cheng International Asset Management, which specifies the top-down oversight and management structure of climate-related risks.
+In 2023, we actively executed climate-related risk management policies, represented by The Climate Investment Management Structure and Risk Management Process of Da Cheng International Asset Management, which specifies the top-down oversight and management structure of climate-related risks.